19th May 2021

 Westley Pearson, our Chief Executive Officer, said:

-“I’m hopeful and confident DEFRA will do the right thing and will soon make it mandatory for cat owners to microchip their cats.
-This move could help thousands of more cats in the UK if they are lost or stolen.
+“I’m delighted that DEFRA will do the right thing and will soon make it mandatory for cat owners to microchip their cats.
+This move could help thousands more cats if they are lost or stolen.

 “Delight often turns to dismay when vets, council dog wardens or animal rescue centres realise the owner’s information on the microchip is out of date.
 While we can’t help yet with updating the details on the microchip, we can give our customers an additional level of assurance that should they forgot to keep their pet’s details up to date, there is still hope that they may be reunited with their beloved cat or dog.